MicrosoftDocs/microsoft-365-docs/microsoft-365/lighthouse/m365-lighthouse-review-audit-logs.md

 ## Next steps

-If you need additional log data, you use Microsoft Graph API to access additional audit events.
+If you need more information, you can use Microsoft Graph API to access more audit events.
 For more information, see [Use the Microsoft Graph API](https://docs.microsoft.com/en-us/graph/use-the-api) and [**List auditEvents**](https://docs.microsoft.com/en-us/graph/api/resources/intune-auditing-auditevent?view=graph-rest-1.0).

 ## Related content